genestack/user-docs/docs/user-guide/doc-odm-user-guide/how-to-sc-hdf5-transformations.md

 Review the logs for warnings and errors.
 Pay particular attention to:
 - Configuration validation messages.
-- The file structure report (which metadata keys are present in your file).
+- The file structure report: which metadata keys are present in your file.
-- Linking validation results (whether all cell `batch` values map to existing SLP objects).
+- Linking validation results: whether all cell `batch` values map to existing SLP objects.
-- Any columns flagged for automatic renaming or data type coercion.
+- Any columns flagged for automatic renaming or data type conversion.

 If issues are found, update the configuration and repeat from Step 3.
 See [How to iterate on a configuration using dry runs](#how-to-iterate-on-a-configuration-using-dry-runs) for the recommended cycle.